helm/charts/stable/kong/README.md

 ### Overview

 Kong Enterprise requires some additional configuration not needed when using Kong Open-Source.
+To use Kong Enterprise, at the minimum, you need to do the following:

+- set `enterprise.enabled` to `true` in `values.yaml` file
+- Satisfy the two  prerequsisites below for Enterprise License and Enterprise Docker Registry

+Once you have these set, it is possible to install Kong Enterprise, but please make sure to review the below sections for other settings that you should consider configuring before installing Kong.

 Some of the more important configuration is grouped in sections under the `.enterprise` key in values.yaml, though most enterprise-specific configuration can be placed under the `.env` key.

-To use Kong Enterprise, change your image to a Kong Enterprise image and set `.enterprise.enabled: true` in values.yaml to render Enterprise sections of the templates.
-Review the sections below for other settings you should consider configuring before installing the chart.

 ### Prerequisites